 IAJC Principles on Creation, Operation, Financing, and Dissolution of Civil Society Organizations

-The 102nd regular session of the Inter-American Juridical Committee, held in Rio de Janeiro, saw the Declaration of Inter-American Principles on the Legal Framework for the Creation, Operation, Financing, and Dissolution of Non-profit Civil Entities adopted and forwarded to the Permanent Council for submission to the General Assembly.
+The 102nd regular session of the Inter-American Juridical Committee, held in Rio de Janeiro, adopted the Declaration of Inter-American Principles on the Legal Framework for the Creation, Operation, Financing, and Dissolution of Non-profit Civil Entities and forwarded it to the Permanent Council for submission to the General Assembly.

 The text proposes twelve general principles, each with supporting notes explaining its basis, scope, and justification, illustrating how some specific situations may be addressed.
 Each principle also has a statement of the international standard on which it is based, whether it was issued by an international body or authority for the protection of human rights at the inter-American or global level, or from another source.
 These principles are based on current rules and existing domestic practices at the regional and international levels.
 Lastly, it is important to note the contribution that this study has made to the efforts by other Organization of American States bodies in terms of the participation of organized civil society, as well as in strengthening civic spaces, a vital component of any democratic society.